 Even though he was widely worshipped as a creator god, Ptah never assumed the role of a supreme deity.
 Instead, his cult continued on as that of a craftsman and architect god which is probably why this creation myth coexisted peacefully with the one from Heliopolis.
 Many simply believed that it was the architect god’s spoken word that led to the formation of Atum and the Ennead.

 This doesn’t detract from the significance of Ptah’s creation myth.
 In fact, many scholars believe that Egypt’s name comes from one of Ptah’s major shrines – Hwt-Ka-Ptah.
-From that, the ancient Greeks created the term Aiguptos and from it – Egypt.
+From that, the ancient Greeks created the term Aegyptos and from it – Egypt.

 The last major Egyptian creation myth came from the city of Thebes.
 Theologians from Thebes returned to the original Egyptian creation myth of Hermopolis and added a new spin to it.
-According to this version, the god Amun wasn’t just one of the eight Ogdoad deities but a hidden supreme deity.
+According to this version, the god Amun wasn’t just one of the eight Ogdoad deities but a concealed supreme deity.

 Not much later, Amun was proclaimed to be the new supreme god of all of Egypt, replacing Osiris who became the funeral god of the Underworld after his own death and mummification.
 Additionally, Amun was also merged with the previous sun god of the Heliopolis cosmogony – Ra.
 The two became Amun-Ra and ruled over Egypt until its eventual downfall centuries later.

 As you can see, these four Egyptian creation myths don’t just replace each other but flow into one another with an almost dance-like rhythm.
 Each new cosmogony represents the evolution of the Egyptians thought and philosophy, and each new myth incorporates the old myths in one way or another.